joachimhgg/makeblock-rover/docs/_build/html/_sources/support.rst.txt

 Support
 *******

-The easiest way to get help with the project, help to improve and add contents to this docs is to contact me joachim.honegger@gmail.com.
+The easiest way to get help with the project, to improve and add contents to the docs is to contact me joachim.honegger@gmail.com.
 This email is also available for support.

 The other good way is to open an issue on Github.
 To do this, you can follow this tutorial (`creating an issue`_) or this one (`opening an issue from code`_).